SwiftGL/swiftgl.github.io/learn/01-coordinates.md

 var model = SGLMath.rotate(mat4(), GLfloat(glfwGetTime()), vec3(0.5, 1.0, 0.0))
 {% endhighlight %}

-And then we'll draw the cube using glDrawArrays, but this time with a count of 36 vertices.
+And then we'll draw the cube using `glDrawArrays`, but this time with a count of 36 vertices.

 {% highlight swift %}
 glDrawArrays(GL_TRIANGLES, 0, 36)